RubixML/ML/README.md

 ```

 ### Word Tokenizer
-Tokens are matched via regular expression designed to pick out words from a block of text.
+The Word tokenizer uses regular expressions to pluck words from a sample of text.

 ##### Parameters:
 This tokenizer does not have any parameters.